-I encourage you to think of someone in your life that you want to make feel special.
-It could be someone you live with or not, it could be a romantic partner or not.
+I encourage you to think of someone in your life whom you want to make feel special.
+It could be someone you live with or not, it could be a romantic partner or not, and it could even be yourself.
 Picture that person and dedicate yourself to enhancing their life a notch, in any way you can think of.

 Contains affiliate links where I might receive a commission if you make a purchase, at no additional cost to you.
 Thanks for your support!